researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 - 2024-Q2: Onboarding of Bitcoin as approved collateral diversifying beyond Ethereum-based assets.
 - 2024-05: A governance update reported a backing ratio of approximately 101.87% and a reserve fund of approximately $61.1 million.
 - 2024-05-23: The Pashov Audit Group audit for version 2 minting contracts including EthenaMinting and access control was completed.
 One medium severity vulnerability related to orders executable multiple times was identified.
 This was due to unsafe uint128 cast in verifyNonce function.
 It was resolved via safe casting update confirmed in post-audit GitHub code.
 Two low severity issues concerning missing sanity checks during deployment were noted.
 Also noted was the ability to combine ETH and WETH redemption limits.
 No critical or high severity issues were found.
-- 2024-06-15: The protocol integrated a new monitoring dashboard providing real-time transparency into reserve composition and hedge ratios.
+- 2024-06-15: A comprehensive risk monitoring dashboard was deployed providing real-time transparency into reserve composition.
+- 2024-07-20: Integration with additional custodian Anchorage Digital expanded counterparty diversification.
 - 2024-09-02: The Pashov audit for staked ENA sENA contract was completed, with no critical or high severity vulnerabilities found.
 - 2024-10: Solana SOL onboarded as approved collateral.
 - 2024-10-20: The Pashov audit for USDTB contract was completed, with no critical or high severity vulnerabilities found.